yaronf/I-D/jwt-bcp/draft-ietf-oauth-jwt-bcp.md

 Similarly, blindly following a "jku" (JWK set URL) header, which may contain an arbitrary URL, could result in server-side request forgery (SSRF) attacks.
-Applications should protect against such attacks, e.g. by matching the URL to a whitelist of allowed locations, and ensuring no cookies are sent in the GET request.
+Applications should protect against such attacks, e.g., by matching the URL to a whitelist of allowed locations, and ensuring no cookies are sent in the GET request.

 ## Use Explicit Typing ## {#use-typ}